Troy vs. Old Dominion odds, line, picks: Week 12 Sun Belt picks from 10,000 sims

 The Troy Trojans look to stay in the Sun Belt Conference West Division race when they battle the Old Dominion Monarchs of the East Division on Thursday night.
 Troy is coming off a 23-10 loss to Arkansas State, while Old Dominion downed Louisiana-Monroe 31-6 on Nov.
 1. The Trojans (6-3, 4-1 SUN), who are 3-1 on the road, have won five of six and are in second place in the West Division.
 The Monarchs (6-3, 3-2 SUN), who are 4-0 at home, have won two in a row and are third in the East Division.

 Kickoff from S.B.
 Ballard Stadium in Norfolk, Va., is at 7:30 p.m.
 ET.
 This will be the first meeting between the schools.
-The Monarchs are 10.5-point favorites in the latest Troy vs. Old Dominion odds, while the over/under for total points scored is 52.5 via SportsLine consensus.
+The Monarchs are 10.5-point favorites in the latest Troy vs. Old Dominion odds, while the over/under for total points scored is 53.5 via SportsLine consensus.
+ODU is at -383 on the money line, while Troy is the +300 underdog.
 Before making any Troy vs. Old Dominion picks, check out the college football predictions from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your bet wins + 3 months of NBA League Pass: